-Cannon Beach obtains water from part of the Ecola Creek watershed located along about 3/4 of a mile upstream from the confluence of the forks.
+Cannon Beach obtains water from part of the Ecola Creek watershed located about 3/4 of a mile upstream from the confluence of the forks.
 The City has taken an active role in managing its watershed, purchasing more than a thousand acres and developing the Ecola Creek Forest Reserve (ECFR) Plan.
 Located approximately one mile from the Pacific Ocean, the ECFR covers approximately 1,040 acres and is owned by the City of Cannon Beach.
 With a maximum elevation of 3,075 feet, the headwaters of the watershed are steep and mountainous.
-Over 95% of the lands in the watershed are managed for industrial timber production, with private land ownership over the last few decades passing from Crown Zellerbach to Willamette Industries, to the Weyerhaeuser Company, and to the Campbell Group, a timber investment firm.
-In 2005, Weyerhaeuser sold a portion of the upper watershed to Stimson Lumber.
-Harvest activity continues on lands adjoining the Reserve.
+Over 95% of the lands in the watershed are managed for industrial timber production

 The streams in this area of the County are an invaluable resource.
 These streams provide water for the residents of the area, as well as providing habitat for both fish and wildlife.
 The streams in the area fluctuate considerably between January and August.
-During the winter months when the streams are at their peak, there is plenty of water in the stream channels.
+During the winter months when the streams are at their peak, there is a sufficient supply of water in the stream channels.